 Then, in InterGifted’s Creatives group, our group leader Merlin Györy guided us in a group exercise in which we put our feelings on an important matter into a piece of original art.
 I made the piece you see above.
 It was just a very rough sketch of hard, but sincere feelings: me sitting in the ocean with all the plastic that now ubiquitously lives there, while meditating and sending compassion out to the oceans and the rest of the Earth suffering with it.

 Sharing this piece with our group was a real breakthrough for me, as it acknowledged something important: I wasn’t powerless, even in my state of freeze and grief.
 I was connected to the world through my compassion for it, and that meant that just by feeling the compassion, I was doing something positive for the world.
-Yeah, but what good is that? a skeptical part of me countered, but I ignored the voice.
-I knew from my years of mindfulness practice that our compassion makes a big difference in situations where it seems that no difference can be made.
-It opens up connections and entrains energy fields, even when circumstances appear immovable, and inspires and motivates even when action feels impossible.
-I also knew that it leads to increasing returns, as it builds over time.
-Maybe my compassion itself wouldn’t heal the world and reverse climate change, but it would have positive reverberating effects on me as well as on the people with whom I was engaging on this topic, and that meant something to me.
+Yeah, but what good is that? a skeptical part of me countered.
+I knew from my years of mindfulness practice that our compassion makes a big difference in situations where it seems that no difference can be made, so I ignored the inner skeptic.
+Mindfulness has opened up connections and entrained energy fields, even when circumstances have appeared immovable, and inspired and motivated situations even when action felt impossible.
+It lead to increasing returns, as it built over time.
+So I knew that while compassion itself wouldn’t heal the world and reverse climate change, it would have positive reverberating effects on me as well as on the people with whom I was engaging on this topic, and that meant something to me.

 Finding Your Unique Role

-If you are in the freeze, there are ways to encourage safety and to come out of dissociation and paralysis: talk and somatic therapy, group support, self-education, and self-compassion are wonderful ways to actively engage in helping yourself work through trauma.
+If you are in the freeze, there are ways to encourage safety and to come out of dissociation and paralysis: talk and somatic therapy, group support, self-education, art-making and self-compassion are wonderful ways to actively engage in helping yourself work through trauma.
 Additionally, coming out to your friends and family about how you feel, if it is safe to do so, can be a very important step.
 Often, even the closest people to us don’t know what we’re going through inside, and with these complex and sensitive issues, they will likely never guess unless we tell them.
 In order to get the full support you need, you must speak up.
-If you need professional support during this time, I invite you to reach out to my network of coaches, mentors and therapists.
-If you are gifted, we can support you directly; if you are not gifted, we are happy to help you locate the right support professional for you.
-Learn more and get that process started here.
+If you need professional support during this time, I can help connect you to a knowledgeable therapist.